 Crystal Clear Screen

-Canon PowerShot SX720 HS – Favorite Point and Shoot Camera for Traveling
+Canon PowerShot SX720 HS – A Point-and-Shoot for The Traveling Nomad

 A Truly, “Do Everything” Kinda’ Lens

 Yes, the Canon PowerShot SX720 packs quite the lens: imagine having the capability to shoot from a range of 24-960mm and everything in between.
 Well, imagine no more!
 Those specs are not a typo, and yes, they’re every bit of as amazing as they sound.
 We guarantee you will be blown away when capturing close up images using Canon’s Macro (Hybrid) IS mode.
 The vivid, life-like detail that this lens produces with close up objects is absolutely incredible.
 Also having the functionality to zoom in 40x puts you on another level compared to most other point n’ shoots.
 The lens on the PowerShot SX720 is nothing short of a masterpiece and you’ll find yourself being able to shoot in almost any situation with confidence.
 Out of all the features, this camera offers, the lens capabilities and specs are our absolute favorite.
 We’ve found that it is so good it almost rivals camera’s lenses twice its’ price point!